puppetlabs/relay-workflows/s3-restrict-public-read_acp-buckets/README.md

-This workflow looks at all of the public S3 buckets in a given account and remediates those that provide 'WRITE' access.
+This workflow looks at all of the public S3 buckets in a given account and restricts those that provide 'READ_ACP' access.

 It evaluates all buckets for a grant that includes:
 - Group containing "http://acs.amazonaws.com/groups/global/AllUsers"
-- Permission containing "WRITE"
+- Permission containing "READ_ACP"

-These buckets will be modified to be 'private'.
+These buckets will be restricted to be 'private'.

 ## Prerequisites